duckie/json_backbone/README.md

 ## JSON

-A powerful JSON parser and serializer is provided.
+A JSON parser and serializer is provided.
 Different parsing and serializaing strategies are available, see the test sources for more information.
 The best one may depend on your particular data.

 ### Parsing JSON